numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 the community would be best served if such new features could be common between NumPy, Pandas, and other projects.

+Plan to Approach this Refactor
+""""""""""""""""""""""""""""""

-To address these issues in NumPy, multiple development stages are required:
+To address these issues in NumPy and enable new datatypes, multiple development stages are required:

 * Phase I: Restructure and extend the datatype infrastructure